paraka/resume/README.md

 ## GENERATE RESUME IN PDF

 Binary *'pdflatex'* is need for this task.
 It is used in the included *Makefile*.
-This package is included in *'texlive-latex-base'* in ubuntu.
+This binary is included in debian package *'texlive-latex-base'* in ubuntu.
 With dependencies solved just execute command *'make'*

 Two pdf files will be generated for resumes in spanish and english: